zoesteinkamp/sourcesage-dev-test/README.md

 2. a user can answer a question
 Real-time is preferred.

-Don't worry about having actual users, when you ask/answer a question, just have an extra field where you can type whatever name you want.

 You can write this application in whatever languages you prefer.
 For backend developers: We like Python, Erlang (but we really don't mind if you write it in other languages) For iOS and Android developers: Do you even have another choice?